PolicyPad: Collaborative Prototyping of LLM Policies: Discussion

 We proposed policy prototyping as a practice through which small groups of policy designers can collaboratively design LLM policies.
 Where can this practice fit within the broader AI alignment pipeline?

 A prerequisite for policy prototyping is an instruction-tuned model with behaviors representative of what users will experience in the wild.
 This is most commonly a frontier model---a model with frontier performance on popular benchmarks---as they are commonly integrated into user-facing applications.
-Thus, we envision policy prototyping taking place \textit{after} fundamental alignment and safety efforts (e.g., instruction tuning, RLHF, implementing basic guardrails, red-teaming guardrails to ensure robustness).
-However, policy prototyping should come \textit{before} more sophisticated alignment efforts that rely on a policy (e.g., deliberative alignment \cite{guan2024deliberative}).
+Thus, we envision policy prototyping taking place \textit{after} fundamental alignment and safety efforts (e.g., instruction tuning, RLHF, implementing basic safety guardrails and classifiers, automated red-teaming).
+However, policy prototyping should come \textit{before} more later-stage or sophisticated alignment efforts that benefit from or even require a policy (e.g., deliberative alignment \cite{guan2024deliberative}, manual red-teaming \cite{ahmad2025openai}).
 If a developer has an existing policy, policy prototyping can reveal nuances, inconsistencies, and areas needing refinement before the developer commits significant resources to align the model with it.
 If the developer does not yet have a policy, policy prototyping can help start one.

 We also note that LLM policies are continuously evolving artifacts, rather than static ones \cite{oai-model-spec}.
-Developers may thus find it helpful to hold policy prototyping sessions with experts \textit{on a regular basis} to seek input on top-of-mind concerns based on insights from usage telemetry.
+Model developers may thus find it helpful to \textit{co-evolve} the policy and alignment strategies.
+This can involve policy prototyping sessions with experts on a regular basis to seek input on top-of-mind concerns based on insights from usage telemetry.